BOHICA-LABS/DataWeaver/README.md

 ### Example

-Here’s a simple example of using DataWeaver with a Kafka stream processing framework:
+Here's a simple example of using DataWeaver with a Kafka stream processing framework:

 ```python
 from dataweaver import KafkaStreamsWrapper, SourceConnector, SinkConnector, ConnectorPipeline